-Partner Margaret Glass recently attended a local networking event and expert panel on leasing, finance and small business presented by ICSC (formerly the International Council of Shopping Centers).
-Following are the highlights.
+Following are the highlights from an expert panel on leasing, finance and small business presented by ICSC (formerly the International Council of Shopping Centers).

 Highlights from the Small Business Panelists

 Geoffrey Meeker discussed the challenges and benefits of pivoting to brick and mortar from a food truck format and using technology and automation to reduce human error in his business by, for example, allowing him to remotely monitor coffee brewing.
 He stated that his biggest mistake in the business was failing to “hire slow and fire fast;” he felt he should have looked outside of the organization more for hiring.

 Eric Van Hoven, Vice President at Gulf Coast Bank and Trust

 Eric Van Hover emphasized the value in decisions being made at the local level at community banks like Gulf Coast.
 He stated that borrowers trying to pitch their ideas should clearly communicate their plans and showcase their own or a mentor’s experience in the area.
 He noted that if the borrower has poor personal finances this would be a red flag for the bank, and he emphasized that it is very important for the borrower to have “skin in the game” by contributing funds to the project.

 Melissa Warren, Senior Advisor at Sterling Properties